 - keep stuff off their floors

 - to organize their books or to keep only the books that fit on a particular shelf

 Kids love to have a say in what’s important to keep and what’s okay to part with.
 Their decisions may surprise (and scare) you, but it’s important to respect what they decide without causing them to be unsure or second guess themselves (although there may be special instances where they need gentle guidance).

-Before questioning their decision to get rid of something though, like a keepsake nicknack from their Aunt Susie for instance, ask yourself who is more attached to the memory of it…you or your child?
+Before questioning their decision to get rid of something, though, like a keepsake nicknack from their Aunt Susie, ask yourself who is more attached to the memory of it…you or your child?

 Make it a game, keep it fun and remember that by empowering your children in small areas to practice and hone these valuable decision-making skills, without fear of constant reprimand, you will create organizers for life.

 Do you think this is something worth giving a try this summer?

 |Laura is a wife and mother to three great kids, lives in Alberta, Canada and is an addict of all things organizing.
 You can find her blogging regularly at I’m an Organizing Junkie, and her organizing book, Clutter Rehab: 101 Organizing Tips & Tricks to Become an Organization Junkie and Love It!, is available in stores now.|